oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 ### Claims

-This section defines the claims that can be included in the payload of SD-JWTs and Diclosures belonging to VC-SD-JWTs.
+This section defines the claims that can be included in the payload of VC-SD-JWTs.

 #### `type` claim {#type-claim}